phungh67/cs-50-cybersecurity/Operating-systems/Pintos and the Busy-Wait problem.md

 >This is an open-source UNIX like Operating System built for education purposes.
 So you can image it is a barebone OS, with some basic features but still has many rooms for improvements.

 - This operating system has a basic Scheduler and know how to "effective" arrange processes.
-- But since it has one of the most trouble some "busy-waiting", something must be done to address this problem
+- But since it has one of the most trouble some "[[Busy-waiting]]", something must be done to address this problem

 ### 1. The problem
 ```C